 - (i) Establish a rational organisational structure with appropriate personnel whose responsibility, authority and accountability are clearly defined.
-The Bank has formulated policies and procedures to embed reasonable checks and balances for all operating units, safeguard the Bank's assets and ensure adhere to relevant laws and regulations and risk management in its operations. - (ii) The Management formulates and continuously monitors the implementation of the Bank's overall strategies, business plans and financial budgets.
-The accounting and management systems are in place to provide basis for evaluating financial and operational performance. - (iii) The Bank has set up mechanisms to identify, evaluate and manage all major risks and has established corresponding internal control procedures and processes for internal control.
-The policies and procedures cover major aspects of risks including Credit, Operational, Market, Legal, Compliance, Liquidity, Interest Rate, Reputation, Strategy, IT and Climate related risk.
-There are also procedures established for handling and dissemination of information. - (iv) The Bank has established robust information technology infrastructure to enable the relevant risk information to be generated accurately and timely.
-Such information facilitates the Management, business units and the regulatory bodies in assessing and monitoring the Bank's risk position and performance.
-Proper communication channels and reporting mechanisms are in place to facilitate management of information. - (v) The Bank's internal audit, as 3rd line of defence, conducts independent review on Risk Management Framework and assess the soundness and adequacy of internal controls including policies, structure and process of the Bank.
+The Bank has formulated policies and procedures to embed reasonable checks and balances in all operating units, safeguard the Bank's assets and ensure adherence to relevant laws and regulations and risk management practices. - (ii) The Management formulates and continuously monitors the implementation of the Bank's overall strategies, business plans and financial budgets.
+Accounting and management systems are in place to evaluate financial and operational performance. - (iii) The Bank has set up mechanisms to identify, evaluate and manage all major risks and has established corresponding internal control procedures and processes for internal control.
+The policies and procedures cover major aspects of risks including Credit, Operational, Market, Legal and Compliance, Liquidity, Interest Rate, Reputation, Strategic, Technology, Anti-Bribery and Corruption and Climate related risk.
+There are also procedures for handling and dissemination of information. - (iv) The Bank has established robust information technology infrastructure to generate relevant risk information accurately and timely.
+Such information facilitates the Management, business units and the regulatory bodies to assess and monitor the

+Bank's risk position and performance.
+Proper communication channels and reporting mechanisms are in place to facilitate management of information.

+(v) The Bank's internal audit, as 3rd line of defence, conducts independent review on the Bank's Risk Management Framework and assess the soundness, adequacy and compliance of internal controls including policies, structure and process of the Bank.
 They follow up closely on the items that require attention and reports implementation status to the Management and the BOD through BAC in a timely manner.